adri1197/DP_Image-Binary-Classification/README.md

     - VPU: Intel Movidius Myriad X VPU

 ## **Documentation**
-This work is based on a project developed by K. J. Somaiya College of Engineering, Vidyavihar, Mumbai and Centre of Studies in Resources Engineering, IIT Bombay, Powai, Mumbai(India).This is the [paper](docs/paper.pdf) that i´ve been followed.
+This work is based on a project developed by K. J. Somaiya College of Engineering, Vidyavihar, Mumbai & Centre of Studies in Resources Engineering, IIT Bombay, Powai, Mumbai(India).This is the [paper](docs/paper.pdf) that i´ve been followed.

 ## **LICENSE**